 With summer on the horizon, Galway is entering its busiest season of the year and because there is just so much to do we are sharing our favourite ways to spend summer in Galway.
+Let's dive in!

 Galway is a vibrant festival city with a countryside that is equally gorgeous and famous in its own right.
 From wild and beautiful Connemara landscapes, picturesque skylines and dramatic sea views, to a robust music and arts scene and ever-evolving cultural events calendar, Galway is the place to be this summer.

-1. Attend Galway’s Summer Festivals
+1. Attend some Summer Festivals in Galway

 Throughout the year, Galway hosts a colourful variety of festivals however in the summer months the city and county truly comes alive with exciting festival programmes, buzzing events, workshops and so much more.
 This summer is no exception and the diverse festival lineup includes loads of unique acts and performances that you certainly don’t want to miss.
 Be a part of all the action and save these dates;